Tracy Davidson

-Tracy Davidson (born June 10) is a news presenter for WCAU in Philadelphia, Pennsylvania.
-She co-anchors NBC 10 News, weekdays at 4 p.m. and 5 p.m.
+Tracy Davidson (born June 10) is a former news presenter for WCAU in Philadelphia, Pennsylvania.
+She co-anchored NBC 10 News weekdays at 4 p.m. and 5 p.m. until November 2025 when she decided to end her career at the station after nearly 30 years to pursue a career in the field of public speaking full-time.

 She has been with the station since 1996 when she was brought in to present the weekend morning news.
 In 1999, Davidson won a Mid-Atlantic Emmy Award in the "Outstanding Service News" category for her reporting work.
 She won another as a presenter/reporter in 2001, in the "Outstanding Community Outreach Program" category.
 She has won 14 Emmy Awards total - most recently in 2022.

 Davidson attended State University of New York at Geneseo and graduated from Temple University She has a Religious Studies certificate from St Charles Borromeo Seminary and a masters in Holistic Spirituality from Chestnut Hill College.